scaule/saint-jacques/client/README.md

 ## Informations

 This app is built with [create-react-app](https://github.com/facebook/create-react-app) and serves as Saint-Jacques's client.
-It is automatically deploy with a git push hook on the `"homepage"` url specified in `package.json`.
+It is automatically deployed with a git push hook on the `"homepage"` url specified in `package.json`.

 ## Usage